-An ecological walkover was carried out by a suitably experienced ecologist in January 2023.
+An ecological walkover was carried out by a suitably experienced ecologist in January 2023 and updated in February 2025.
 The survey assessed the ecological value of the site and recorded any protected habitats and evidence of/ potential for any protected or notable species on site or within the relevant surrounding area.
 In addition, a preliminary roost assessment for bats was carried out on buildings to be affected by the proposed works.